Knight-Wu/credit-card-default-prediction/README.md

 * The selected model will be consider both explainability and performance, for instance it is likely ensemble models will be most performant but these are more difficult to explain
 * Model will output a probability and a threshold will be set to determine the label rather than a binary 1/0
+* Dimensionality reduction is not required as the dataset is relatively small
 * Time period of synthetic generation is to be xxx
 * Assume latency/inference times are not a consideration for model selection and to focus on inference
 * Apply `Black` for automated styling